OpenAtom-Linyaps/linyaps/docs/app-conf.md

 runtime:
   ref: org.deepin.Runtime/20/x86_64

-# the section only can set by develop, and only work with debug enable
+  # This section can only be set by developers and only works with debug enabled
   debug:
-  # override entrypoint
+    # Override entrypoint
     args:
       - /opt/apps/com.qq.weixin.work.deepin/files/run.sh
       - --debug
-  # override the base, casefully set the debug args
+    # Override the base, carefully set the debug args
     mount-bottom:
       - /usr:/usr

 permissions:
   # mount after all runtime container build